CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 **Illegal Targets –** Combat at LARP events can become frantic at times.
 Players should fight with as much control as possible to avoid injuring other attendees.
 In melee combat the head/face and groin areas are considered illegal targets.
 Players are not allowed to target these areas on purpose with melee, ranged, or firearm attacks.
 Ranged attacks that make incidental contact with these areas count, however, it should be noted that if these areas are hit on a regular basis, a characters ability to use melee or ranged combat may be removed by staff at any time.

-## **<u>Magic</u>**
+## Magic

-Magic in Crestfallen is controlled by the acquisition and use of Energy.
-This is a generic term as the players can determine what their source of Energy may be.
-Some basic concepts that characters are free to use include
+Magic in Crestfallen is controlled by the acquisition and use of energy.
+This is a generic term as the players can determine what their source of energy may be, such as

-- familial bonds
+•	familial bonds
-- traumatic events
+•	traumatic events
-- rigorous study
+•	rigorous study
-- experimental magics
-- experimental surgeries
+•	experimental magics or surgeries
-- teacher/student relations.
+•	teacher/student relations.

-The magic system will always work in the following ways, regardless of how the character views magic in game.
+The magic system always works in the following ways, regardless of how the character views magic.

 ### Gaining Spells

-Every time a character purchases [Energy\*]({{< ref "/rules/skills/#energy" >}}) with CP, they gain access to a new basic spell from the [spell list]({{< ref "/rules/spells" >}}).
+Every time a character purchases Energy* with CP, they gain access to a new basic spell from the spell list.
 This spell is added to the spells known section of the character sheet.

 ### Creating New Spells

-Additionally, a character may create a new spell.
-To do so, the player must contact the plot staff between events to discuss what their new spell will do, determine its Energy Cost, and decide if the spell will be prototype or added directly to the rules system.
+A character may create a new spell.
+To do so, the player contacts plot staff between events to discuss what their new spell will do, determine its energy cost, and decide if the spell will be a prototype or added directly to the rules system.
 A character may only have one prototype spell at a time.
-This spell is being tested and may only be used that character.
+This spell is being tested and may only be used by that character.
 Prototype spells cannot be copied, turned into items, or be taught to other characters.
-Every year, Prototype spells will be reviewed and voted on by the player base to decide if they will be included to the permanent spell list, discarded, or revised for additional testing.
-Once a spell is approved for use, the creator is given an Approved Project Design card.
-This allows the character to add the spell to their spells known, teach the spell to other characters for addition into their spells known, and/or grant access to the guilds to distribute the spell to other characters.
+Every year, prototype spells are reviewed and voted on by the player base to decide if they will be included to the permanent spell list, discarded, or revised for additional testing.
+Once a spell is approved for use, the creator is given an approved project design card.
+This allows the character to add the spell to their spells known, teach the spell to other characters for addition into their spells known, and grant access to the guilds to distribute the spell to other characters.

 ### Casting a Spell